Austria Tours & Vacations

 It’s not just Austria’s hills that are alive with the sound of music: the whole country hums with a harmony of history, culture and beauty.
 From Vienna’s grand palaces to Innsbruck’s ski runs and Salzburg’s manicured streets, Austria dishes up schnitzel with a side of pinch-yourself moments.
 This is the land of Klimt, of Mozart, of – dare we say it – Schwarzenegger himself.
 In fact, by the time you finish your Austria tour we can almost guarantee you’ll be saying ‘I’ll be back’ too.

-The best times to visit Vienna and Salzburg are late spring and early autumn (May, June, September).
+The best times to visit Vienna and Salzburg are late spring and early autumn (May, June, and September).
 That said, there’s really no bad time to visit.
-Each season has its own charms and though mid–late summer (July, August) can see afternoon thunderstorms rolling in, there’s plenty of sunshine to be had.
+Each season has its own charms and though mid-late summer (July, August) can see afternoon thunderstorms rolling in, there’s plenty of sunshine to be had.

 The winter months are freezing and snowing, so this is a good time to visit the cities if you’re after a classic European Christmas atmosphere.
 January and February tend to be dark, quiet and cold.